 CD Projekt Red’s latest game lets players experience the world of cyberpunk like never before, free to explore the diverse areas of a living, breathing metropolis, all the while also featuring a classic, more fleshed-out system than most action RPGs in recent memories.
 That said, the player character is highly customizable, both in terms of their appearance and abilities.

 With customizable stats and three different classes with different specializations (Solo for combat, Techie for machines, and NetRunner for hacking), Cyberpunk 2077 gives players plenty of options when it comes to choosing how they’ll approach different challenges, not to mention that it will give the game a ton of replay value, too.

 Though the game’s launch was surrounded by no small amount of controversy, particularly due to how the last-gen console versions were downright unplayable and since it launched in a seemingly unfinished state, Cyberpunk 2077 still delivers an amazing story and engaging gameplay experience that is definitely worth giving a shot—ideally after all the bugs are ironed out.

 And so, that would be our selection of the best games similar to Vampire: The Masquerade – Bloodlines!
 As mentioned in the introduction, its setting and execution make Bloodlines a very unique experience, so few games can really compare.

-In the end, it’s unlikely that the sequel will ever manage to top the glory of the original, but we can only wait and see.
+In the end, it’s unlikely that the sequel will ever manage to come close to topping the glory of the original, but we can only wait and see how it turns out.